georchestra/docker/README.md

 Feel free to comment out the apps you do not need.

-The base docker composition does not include any standalone geowebcache instance, nor the atlas, downloadform, catalogapp modules.
+The base docker composition does not include any standalone geowebcache instance, nor the atlas module.
 If you need them, you have to include a complementary docker-compose file at run-time:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-override.yml -f docker-compose.other-apps.yml up